2018 CCTM Annual Conference

 Access and Equity: Motivating Each and Every Learner (Special populations, emerging bilinguals, special education, gifted and talented, etc.)

 Professionalism: Learning Together as Teachers (Coaching, professional learning, leadership, etc.)

-Proposals will open in the coming weeks, and speakers will be notified of acceptance several months ahead of the conference.
+Speaker proposals will be accepted through Sunday, April 15, and speakers will be notified of acceptance several months ahead of the conference.
 All presentation rooms will be equipped with projection and sound capabilities.